Staff

 Janice Billie – Board Member

 Janice Billie is a member of the Seminole Tribe of Florida, one of two federally recognized Native American tribes in Florida.
 She was incarcerated for twelve years at Broward Correctional and three years at Jefferson Correctional and is a former participant of the Inside Out workshop at both institutions.
 Since her release from prison, Janice has committed to keeping her life on a positive journey.
 Janice worked as the editor for the Seminole Tribune until she ventured into her own business.
-She is currently a manager at Big Cypress Landing and continues to serve as a representative for the women ArtSpring serves.
+She is currently owner/manager of Big Cypress Landing and continues to serve as a representative and ambassador for the women ArtSpring serves.

 Back to top